-- 6.11 All Applicants must disclose any litigation, arbitration, mediation, conciliation or proceeding or any investigations (Proceedings) that to the best of the Applicant's knowledge, after having made proper enquiry, are taking place, pending or threatened, against them or a Related Body Corporate (as defined in the Corporations Act 2001 (Cth)), where such Proceedings have the potential to affect either: - · the Applicant's capacity to undertake the proposed Project, or - the Applicant's reputation. - 6.12 A range of Commonwealth policy and legislative requirements may also affect the conduct of Projects funded through the Program.
-Applicants should seek their own advice on any relevant legislation that may be applicable under the Funding Agreement. - 6.13 ARENA will not enter into a Funding Agreement with an organisation on the list of persons and entities designated as terrorists.
-The list and more information on the anti-terrorism requirements are available at http://www.dfat.gov.au/icat/UNSC_financial_sanctions.html.
+- 6.12 All Applicants must disclose any litigation, arbitration, mediation, conciliation or proceeding or any investigations (Proceedings) that to the best of the Applicant's knowledge, after having made proper enquiry, are taking place, pending or threatened, against them or a Related Body Corporate (as defined in the Corporations Act 2001 (Cth)), where such Proceedings have the potential to affect either: - a. the Applicant's capacity to undertake the Project, or - b. the Applicant's reputation. - 6.13 A range of Commonwealth policy and legislative requirements may also affect the conduct of Projects funded through the Program.
+Applicants should seek their own advice on any relevant legislation that may be applicable under the Funding Agreement. - 6.14 ARENA will not enter into a Funding Agreement with an organisation on the list of persons and entities designated as terrorists.
+The list and more information on the anti-terrorism requirements are available at www.dfat.gov.au/international-relations/security/sanctions/consolidated-list